 Best Friends regards declawing as a cruel and unnecessary procedure.
 Most people just need to be informed about how to accommodate a cat’s need to scratch: getting a scratching post that is the correct height (as tall as the cat when fully extended), clipping the cat’s claws regularly, and giving the cat lots of toys for play and stimulation.
 If you come across a prospective adopter who wants a declawed cat, you could mention that local shelters or rescue groups often have cats who have already been declawed.

 You have some choices about where to introduce the animal.
 The prospective adopters could come over to your place, you could take the pet to theirs, or you could meet on neutral ground, like a park or a vet’s office.
-We do advise you not to give up the pet until you have checked the home and living situation.
 But, if the prospective adopters have another dog and you are placing a dog, a park setting could be a good place to arrange a first meeting.
 Wherever the meeting takes places, you will want to observe closely how they relate to the pet, and how the pet relates to them.

 Hopefully, you will be as impressed with them in person as you were on the phone.
 If there are any doubts in your mind, you can either talk to them about your doubts or simply decide not to adopt to them.
 Don’t feel uncomfortable about having doubts – it’s fine to be concerned about your pet’s well-being, and any reasonable person understands this.
 After all, it is better to be safe than sorry.
 To make a graceful exit without confrontation, you could mention that there are other people interested in seeing the pet and that you will get back to them.